hexxone/ts3bot/README.md

 Here is the general structure:

-- COMMANDS

-    create your own commands functions by placing a new \*.js file into the `/commands/` folder.
-Take a look at this file:
-    `src/commands/aaa_sample.js`

-- ACTIONS
+- ACTION

     are usually text-inputs, needed for account setup etc., which can't be done inline.
     You find them in `src/action/`

-- CLASSES
+- CLASS

-    if you think you need an additional static classes or functions, feel free to add a new class here: `src/class/`
+    if you think you need an additional static classes or functions, feel free to add them here: `src/class/`

+- COMMAND

+    create your own commands functions by placing a new \*.js file into the `/command/` folder.
+    Take a look at: `src/command/aaa_sample`

+- HANDLER

+    are the functions which are called when a Telegram message is received.
+    You find them in `src/handler/`

+- MSG

+    are the translations / languages which are used in the bot.
+    You find them in `src/msg/`

+- OBJECT

+    are the objects which are used in the bot.
+    You find them in `src/object/`

 ## Features